ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

         Other & None \\
         \bottomrule
     \end{tabular}
-    \caption{Value modified by the output value for each block}
+    \caption{Value modified by the input value for each block}
     \label{table:InputValueBlocks}
 \end{table}